-&lt;sup>36 J.R.
+36 J.R.
 Lander, Crown and Nobility 1450-1509 (London, 1976), p.
 15; A.J.
 Pollard, 'The Richmondshire Community of the Gentry During the Wars of the Roses' in C. Ross (ed.)
 Patronage, Pedigree and Power in Later Medieval England (Gloucester, 1979), p.
 43; C. Given-Wilson, The English Nobility in the Late Middle Ages (London, 1996), p.
 72.

-&lt;sup>37 Kate Mertes, 'Aristocracy' in Rosemary Horrox (ed.)
+37 Kate Mertes, 'Aristocracy' in Rosemary Horrox (ed.)
 Fifteenth Century Attitudes.
 Perceptions of Society in Late Medieval England (Cambridge, 1994), p.
-44 has not however been about masculinity.
+44 but more than twenty years later it was still considered prudent to add a defensive preface to the volume of essays edited by Claire Lees when attempting to do just that.
+39 The majority of historical writing has been, indeed often still is, about men.
+It has not however been about masculinity.
 This is an important distinction.
-Men are not and never have been a single, homogenous group by which all women are oppressed equally.
+40 Men are not and never have been a single, homogenous group by which all women are oppressed equally.
 Masculinity is not a natural constant, dictated solely by biological sex.
 Masculinity, as category of gender is, in Derek Neal's words, 'something made'.
-It is a social construct, subject to variations of time and place, fluid, constantly evolving and subject to challenge.
-At any point there may be a number of constructions of masculinity co-existing and coinciding.
+41 It is a social construct, subject to variations of time and place, fluid, constantly evolving and subject to challenge.
+42 At any point there may be a number of constructions of masculinity co-existing and coinciding.
 As such, masculinity may be historicised.
+43

-&lt;sup>38 Cf. D.M.
+38 Cf. D.M.
 Hadley, 'Introduction: Medieval Masculinities' in D.M.
 Hadley (ed.)
 Masculinity in Medieval Europe (Harlow, 1999), pp. 2-3.